DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 They heard the sound of metal crushing.
 The angel crushed the baton that was rolling under his foot.

-[By heaven's will, This my power, as shining morning start, ...]
+[By heaven's will, this is my power, as the shining morning star...]

 "No!" - the shrine maiden shouted.